 1 Thing You Won’t Need In Beijing!

-As I said before, arriving in a new city can be daunting so a lot of people spend money on tours and guides to help them navigate round and see the famous landmarks.
+As I said before, arriving in a new city can be daunting so a lot of people spend money on tours and guides to help them navigate around and see the famous landmarks.
 We personally don’t think you need to do this in Beijing as everything is so easy to do yourself!
+Some cities and countries are difficult to navigate and we have used tour guides before.
+In Beijing though, you should be able to manage fine without one.
+There are a couple of exceptions, for example, if you actually want a guide to take you on a food tour, or you want to learn the history of the city from a local.

 Whether you’re a tourist visiting for a week, or an English teacher spending a year here, the chances are you’ll want to see the Great Wall, Tian’anmen Square and take a visit down some traditional hutong alleyways.
 We have seen excursions being offered for literally hundreds of pounds, and it’s shocking!